NeoVance/Optopus/README.md

 ### Smart Help

 It also has 'smart help' like `git`.
-If you misspell an option it will suggest the closest match.
+If an end-user misspells an option it will suggest the closest match.

 ### Try it: